Enable in-context shopping on AI agentsVersión beta privada

 Prepare your product catalog

-Create a CSV file that conforms to the Stripe product catalog specification for each connected account.
-Stripe shares the specification separately.
+For each connected account, create a CSV file that conforms to the Stripe product catalog specification.

 Upload the catalog data to Stripe